JTSDK/jtsdk64-tools-msys2/README.md

 ```

 2. Once you have finished editing, save the file.
-Exit and reopen the MSYS2 console.
-If successful, you should be able to run the `jtsdk-setup` and `build-hamlib`alias commands.
-Test to ensure both are functional.
+Exit and reopen the MSYS2
+console.
+If successful, you should be able to run the `jtsdk-setup` and
+`build-hamlib`alias commands without sourcing first.
+Test to ensure both
+are functional.

 ```bash
 # Test package installation alias, type